Yudra Nyingpo

 Liljenberg (2009: p.
 51) holds that there are variances in the listing of the Thirteen Later Translations:

 The earliest lists of titles of the Thirteen Later Translations are found in the writings of the twelfth century treasure revealer Nyang Ral Nyi ma 'od zer.
 He gives two lists, one in his Zangs gling ma biography of Padmasambhava, and the other in his religious history, the Me tog snying po.
 There are significant differences between the two lists, however, and subsequent lists drawn up by various authors also show marked variations, symptomatic of continuing fluidity in the composition of this group of texts.

+Reincarnation

+Yudra Nyingpo was the reincarnation of Tsen Wang Lezhou, who had been a fellow student of Vairotsana.
+After many subsequent incarnations, Yudra Nyingpo was reborn as Shire Jangtsen, one of the “Three Learned Companions of Gyaring.”
+Following further reincarnations, he is regarded today as having been reborn as Karma Rinpoche, the current abbot of Changlei Monastery in Gyaring (Jiarong), Barkam.